Frequently Asked Questions

 How is TENT staffed, and how are service requests fulfilled?

-TENT is governed by a local, five-member board of directors and is be staffed on a day-to-day basis by volunteers who are be under the direction and supervision of a paid volunteer coordinator.
+TENT is governed by a local board of directors and is be staffed on a day-to-day basis by volunteers who are be under the direction and supervision of a paid operations coordinator.
 We also have many dedicated leaders who do the hard work.
 See Leaders page.

 Who can become a TENT volunteer, and how do they sign up?